The Best Motorcycle Insurance Companies in Florida (2025)

 • Up to 60 days in jail

-The process of getting a motorcycle endorsement in Florida can take some time.
+Getting a motorcycle endorsement in Florida can take some time.
 But riding without a proper license is never worth the risk to your safety, bike or freedom.

 Motorcycle helmet law in Florida

-Florida motorcycle laws require all riders and passengers to wear helmets that meet the U.S. Department of Transportation Federal Motor Vehicle Safety Standards.
+Florida motorcycle laws require riders and passengers to wear helmets that meet the U.S. Department of Transportation Federal Motor Vehicle Safety Standards.
 In addition, riders must wear eye protection.

 There are exceptions to Florida's helmet rule.
 However, you should wear a helmet at all times for your safety.